Prag8855/aab/content/guides/german-health-insurance.md

     reviews/german-health-insurance/mike-woodiwiss.md
 ---

 When you [move to Germany](/guides/moving-to-berlin), you must choose your health insurance.
 All German residents need health insurance.
 It pays for your healthcare when you are sick.
-You need it to apply for a [residence permit](/glossary/Aufenthaltstitel), and before you [start working](/guides/find-a-job-in-berlin#start-working).
+You need it to apply for a [residence permit](/glossary/Aufenthaltstitel), and to [start working](/guides/find-a-job-in-berlin#start-working).

-This guide explains how German health insurance works, how to choose the best health insurance for your needs.
+This guide explains how German health insurance works, and how to choose the best health insurance for your needs.

 {% include "_blocks/tableOfContents.html" %}

 ## How to get health insurance

 1. **Understand [your options](#your-options)**
-    Use my [recommendation tool](#your-options) or keep reading this guide.
+    Use my [recommendation tool](#your-options) or keep reading.
 There are two insurance systems and hundreds of options.
 The best option depends on your situation.
 2. **[Ask an expert](#insurance-brokers) to help you choose**{{ RECOMMENDED }}
     Don't choose insurance yourself; it can be an expensive mistake.
 Get free help from a health insurance broker.
 3. **Apply for health insurance**
-    Each insurer has a different application process.
-With private health insurance, you usually need a health check from a doctor.
-It costs around 250€.[^30]{{ fail_on('2026-06-01') }}
+    The process is different with each insurer.
+If you choose private health insurance, you usually need a health check from a doctor.[^44] It costs around 250€.[^30]{{ fail_on('2026-06-01') }} In some cases, health insurers can reject you.
 4. **Get your documents**
-    After you get insurance, you get a health insurance card, a *[[Mitgliedsbescheinigung]]* and a *[[Sozialversicherungsnummer]]*.
+    After you get insured, you get a health insurance card, a *[[Mitgliedsbescheinigung]]* and a *[[Sozialversicherungsnummer]]*.
 5. **Pay every month**
-    If you are an employee, the insurance payments come out of your paycheck every month.
-Otherwise, you pay by [bank transfer](/glossary/SEPA-Überweisung) or [direct debit authorisation](/glossary/SEPA-Lastschriftmandat).
+    If you are an employee, you pay for insurance out of your paycheck every month.
+Otherwise, you pay by [bank transfer](/glossary/SEPA-Überweisung) or [direct debit authorisation](/glossary/SEPA-Lastschriftmandat).[^35]

 ## Your options